 What are the written tests like?
 Can I retest?

-Most written examinations are composed of multiple-choice questions, each with 4-5 answer choices.
+Written examinations are composed of multiple-choice questions, each with 4-5 answer choices.
 Responses are marked on a separate answer sheet.
-Most written examinations are administered within a 2-3-hour time limit.
-Some job classes require a performance (i.e., typing, data entry) examination in addition to the written exam.
+Written examinations are administered within a 3-hour time limit and some job classes require a performance (i.e., typing, data entry) examination.
 Applicants may not retake the same written examination within a period of 90 days from the previous test date.
 An applicant may wish to retest to improve his/her score.
 The new score (higher or lower) will automatically replace any previous score.

 How can I prepare?

 We do not offer specific study guides for written tests.
-The questions on each test are different for each job title.
-There are many published test study guides available in some libraries and bookstores.
-Some of these are for jobs that are similar to State jobs.
-These and other basic skills review tests (grammar, arithmetic, reading, etc.) might be of some limited help.
-We cannot recommend any published material.
-We do recommend that you get a good night’s sleep and try to relax before testing.
-Read ALL the instructions and ALL the answer choices.
-Select the best answer.
-If you must guess, first try to eliminate one or two responses.
+The questions on each test are different.
+Many published test study guides available in some libraries and bookstores.
+These and other basic skills review tests (grammar, math, reading, etc.) might be of limited help.
+Read all the instructions and all the answer choices.
 Work at a steady pace, but don’t rush.
 You should have plenty of time to finish the test within the time limit.

 Written Exam Scoring: Written test scores are always based on the number of items answered correctly.
 No deduction is made for incorrect responses or guessing.
 Each test has an established minimum number of correct responses required for passing.
-For score reporting purposes, raw scores (number correct) are converted to a percentage of total possible points.
-For example, if a test has 80 questions and each correct answer counts one point, a raw score of 60 correct would result in a reported score of 75% (60 out of 80 points).
+For score purposes, raw scores (number correct) are converted to a percentage of total possible points.

 Some tests have a minimum passing score.
 Scores below the minimum are reported as "Failed" or "Did Not Pass."